Transformative justice: Distinctions between transformative and restorative justice

 A stark divide between restorative justice and transformative justice rests on the question of whether or not to engage with the criminal justice system in navigating responses to instances of harms or violence.
 It is the reliance on or collaboration with formalized or state systems of justice that distinguishes restorative justice approaches from transformative justice ones.
 Thus, while restorative justice and transformative justice may share similar ideological underpinnings and goals, their set of approaches and tactics can be quite divergent.

 In contrast to restorative justice, no quantification or assessment of loss or harms or any assignment of the role of victim is made, and no attempt to compare the past (historical) and future (normative or predicted) conditions is made either.
 While restorative justice seeks to return the victim to their initial state before the harm occurred, transformative justice is more concerned with questioning whether the conditions in place before the harm are themselves equitable and just, and looks to redress them in order to prevent further harm within the community.
 The victim is not normally part of the transformative process, but can choose to be.
 Participants agree only on what constitutes effective harms reduction, which may include separating or isolating perpetrator and victim.

 In contrast to equity-restorative justice, there is no social definition of equity imposed on participants.
 Each is free to decide on some "new normal" state of being for themselves, and is not pressured to agree on it.
 A victim may continue to seek revenge or desire punishment, e.g. as in retributive justice systems.
 A perpetrator may lack remorse and may say that they lack remorse.

-Applications of transformative justice
+Applications

 In post-colonial and post-conflict settings

 Transformative justice also refers to policy and practice responses to socioeconomic issues in societies transitioning away from conflict or repression.
 It is closely associated with the scholarship and practice of transitional justice, and refers to "transformative change that emphasises local agency and resources, the prioritisation of process rather than preconceived outcomes, and the challenging of unequal and intersecting power relationships and structures of exclusion at both local and global levels".